 Westmoreland Coal Company

-Many of the photographs in Hagley's extensive pictorial collection provide an especially rich source on commercial and industrial architecture.
-Firms routinely took pictures to document the engineering, design, and construction of buildings, and then photographed interiors, production processes, and employees in the work place.
+Many of the photographs in Hagley's extensive pictorial collection provide an especially rich source of commercial and industrial architecture.
+Firms routinely took pictures to document the engineering, design, and construction of buildings and then photographed interiors, production processes, and employees in the workplace.

 Among Hagley's major holdings are more than 100,000 photographs from the Sperry Corporation, 70,000 photographs documenting the iron and steel industry, 60,000 views of the Westinghouse Electric Corporation's Power Generation Divisions plant, and more than 20,000 images from the Pennsylvania Railroad and the Reading Railroad.
 The 5,000 photographs from the PSFS archive show many of its bank buildings, including the construction of its Philadelphia headquarters and views of the interior.